3b/pngload/README.md

   easier and faster in the future.
 Its author has expressed interest in replacing or at least adding `pngload` as an optional backend.

+- Can parse only the metadata if desired, and skip decoding, in order to quickly retrieve information about an image without actually decoding it.

 ## Install

 ``` lisp